 My very own first Python GUI program, Xcalc

-Unlike most programming languages, leaning the basics of Python is unbelievably easy if you are new to programming in general.
-However, if you are coming from a different programming background like Java and C++, it becomes a bit tricky to unlearn your old habit of ending a line a with semi-colon.
-If this your case, I should warn you ahead:
+Unlike most programming languages, learning the basics of Python is unbelievably easy if you are new to programming in general.
+However, if you are transitioning from a different programming background, such as Java and C++, unlearning the old habit of ending a line with a semi-colon can be a bit tricky.

 """Code to calculate Simple Interest in Python3"""